rnjhnd/java-design-patterns-portfolio/05-adapter-design-pattern/school-management-system/README.md

                             └─────────────────────┘
 ```
 The following diagram illustrates:
-- The architecture of the School Management Adapter
+- The architecture of the School Management System
 - Relationships between the core components:
   - The `SchoolManagementApp` interface
   - Legacy systems: `AttendanceSystem`, `GradingSystem`, `LibrarySystem`